- Turnix hottentottus

 A skulking species, found singly, in pairs, or in loose groups.
 Difficult to flush, preferring to run through grass when disturbed.
 Creeps slowly through grass when undisturbed.

-Probably polyandrous and territorial.
+Possibly polyandrous.
 The nest is a thinly lined scrape in the ground, well concealed in grass 25-50 cm long.
 Two to four eggs are laid and incubated for 12-14 days by the male.

 Eats invertebrates and seeds.